lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 # In-session Exercise (30 minutes)

-1. Complete the [*MTL* Menu](https://mtl.how/menu) on your own.

-+ The purpose of the Menu is help identify team needs.
-You received an email this week reminding you to complete the questions on mtl.how/menu.
-Did everyone complete the questions at mtl.how/menu?

-+ If no team members have completed the questions on mtl.how/menu, guide the team members to the website to complete the questions.

-+ **For *MTL* Video - Ideally all members of a team would complete the MTL Menu.
-With everyone's input we then explore what clinical care issues are most important to a clinic team.
-For this lesson, we will assume you are part of a team that has completed MTL Menu.
-Let's review your team's results.**

-2. Review the team's results in your team.
-+ Thank you for completing the mtl.how/menu.
+1. Hopefully, you and all of your colleagues on the team completed the MTL Menu.
+For this video lesson, we will use a fictitious team's aggregated responses to talk through what's most important.
+You will receive a summary of your team's actual _MTL Menu_ responses; and in your _MTL_ email you'll see what the outcomes were of our discussion in this Session.

 + *INSERT IMAGE OF MTL.HOW/MENU RESULTS EXAMPLE*

-+ Our first step is to scan through the team’s results.
+2. Our first step is to scan through the team’s results.
 Look for two or three items that stand out to you in the responses.
    + *Facilitator Action*
    •	Lead discussion of what stood out to the team members as they scanned the responses.
    •	Take notes as team members reveal what stood out to them.